 Each residence hall student has a limited coverage under the college's Accident and Sickness Insurance Plan.
 The coverage is secondary to any primary coverage the student may have.
 This insurance becomes void if you withdraw or are dismissed from school.
-The student and/or parents or guardians, however, are responsible for any medical, surgical, clinical, or hospitalization costs which are not covered by insurance.
+Parents or guardians, however, are responsible for any medical, surgical, clinical, or hospitalization costs which are not covered by insurance.